Zwarte Piet: Public opinion in the Netherlands and worldwide

-In popular culture
+In media and popular culture

+Santa & Pete, a 1998 novel by Christopher Moore and Pamela Johnson, features an Americanized depiction of Zwarte Piet loosely inspired by the Dutch folklore.
+The novel was adapted into the 1999 made-for-TV movie Santa and Pete.
+"Pete" is played by Flex Alexander, an African American actor, and portrayed as Saint Nicholas' partner rather than a servant.

-A character named Nate dressed as Zwarte Piet during a scene in a December 2012 episode of The Office (US).
+A character named Nate (Mark Proksch) dressed as Zwarte Piet during a scene in a December 2012 episode of The Office.
 It was later removed from Netflix and the NBC streaming service Peacock.

+Zwarte Piet was featured in the 2014 Robot Chicken episode "CatDog on a Stick".

+Dutch comedian and political commentator Arjen Lubach covered the controversies surrounding the character during a 2017 segment on his television program Zondag Met Lubach.

 Characterizations of Zwarte Piet were featured in the third season of the American comedy-drama television series Atlanta in 2022.
-While Alfred (Brian Tyree Henry) and Earn (Donald Glover) are on tour in Amsterdam, they encounter multiple people dressed in blackface and celebrating the Feast of St. Nicholas.
+While Alfred (Brian Tyree Henry) and Earn (Donald Glover) are on tour in Amsterdam, they encounter multiple people in blackface celebrating the Feast of St. Nicholas.